2023 French Open Information

 Current Clay Court Form

-- All last ten French Open Ladies Singles winners played (with mixed success) in the WTA Rome prior to winning in Paris, just three making the final and two winning.
+- All last ten French Open Ladies Singles winners played (with mixed success) in the WTA Rome prior to winning in Paris, just two making the Rome final and one winning.

-- Seven of the last ten winners also played the WTA Madrid on route and five contested the WTA Stuttgart.
+- Seven of the last ten winners also played the WTA Madrid on route and six contested the WTA Stuttgart with three winning the latter.

 Here is a chart showing how the French Open Ladies Singles winner has performed at these three clay court tournaments in the current season prior to winning here: